-3.5 The responsible airport authority has the exclusive right to stop or redirect airside traffic and to issue special measures in exceptional circumstances.
-Directions given by Airport Operations (Airport Inspection, Marshalling), must be complied with, even if they conflict with Airside Traffic Rules.

-3.6 In order to obtain an Airside Driving License A, the applicant must master the Airside Traffic Rules, and pass the theoretical test.
+- 3.5 The responsible airport authority has the exclusive right to stop or redirect airside traffic and to issue special measures in exceptional circumstances.
+Directions given by Airport Operations (Airport Inspection, Marshalling), must be complied with, even if they conflict with Airside Traffic Rules. - 3.6 In order to obtain an Airside Driving License A, the applicant must be in permanent possession of minimum a civil driving licence B and master the Airside Traffic Rules, and pass the theoretical test.
 The Airside Driving License A remains valid for maximum 5 years and is renewed together with the Airport Identification Badge (pass again a basic theoretical test).

-3.7 In order to gain access to the maneuvering area, STRIP and RESAs, the driver needs to hold an additional "STRIP Driving License".
-This "STRIP" driving license can only be obtained after following a course given by the Airport Inspector and after passing a theoretical and practical test.

-3.8 All rolling material has to comply with the applicable technical requirements of the general traffic regulations and must be maintained in good condition.
+In the event that the civil driver's license is revoked, Airport Inspection has to be informed about this without delay.
+As a consequence, the Airside Driving License will be revoked as well, until the civil driver's license is valid again. - 3.7 In order to gain access to the maneuvering area, STRIP and RESAs, the driver needs to hold an additional "STRIP Driving License".
+This "STRIP" driving license can only be obtained after following a course given by the Airport Inspector and after passing a theoretical and practical test. - 3.8 All rolling material has to comply with the applicable technical requirements of the general traffic regulations and must be maintained in good condition.
 Maintenance records can be requested by the Airport Authority.
-All vehicles must meet all environmental requirements (emissions, noise, etc.)

-3.9 Vehicles operating in the near vicinity of aircraft and operating on the maneuver area, must be fitted with reflecting strips, emphasizing length and width contours.

-3.10 Vehicles must be identifiable with the company name or logo, as well as with an identification number.
-These must be applied with irremovable stickers and must be the same for the whole fleet of the same company.

-3.11 The applicant driving special purpose vehicles like forklifts, scissor lifts, etc. must possess all required certificates, following whatever regulation on this matter (e.g. health and safety regulation).
-In order to be allowed to drive a vehicle for which another driving license than license category B (Royal Decree of 23rd March 1998) is required, the company has to declare that the staff member who is not in possession of such a driving license, has received the appropriate training concerning the safe handling of such a vehicle and has passed a practical examination proving possession of the required skills.

-3.12 Each occurrence (accident, incident, malfunction, etc) has to be reported as soon as possible to the Airport Inspection.
+All vehicles must meet all environmental requirements (emissions, noise, etc.) - 3.9 Vehicles operating in the near vicinity of aircraft and operating on the maneuver area, must be fitted with reflecting strips, emphasizing length and width contours. - 3.10 Vehicles must be identifiable with the company name or logo, as well as with an identification number.
+These must be applied with irremovable stickers and must be the same for the whole fleet of the same company. - 3.11 The applicant driving special purpose vehicles like forklifts, scissor lifts, etc. must possess all required certificates, following whatever regulation on this matter (e.g. health and safety regulation).
+In order to be allowed to drive a vehicle for which another driving license than license category B (Royal Decree of 23rd March 1998) is required, the company has to declare that the staff member who is not in possession of such a driving license, has received the appropriate training concerning the safe handling of such a vehicle and has passed a practical examination proving possession of the required skills. - 3.12 Each occurrence (accident, incident, malfunction, etc) has to be reported as soon as possible to the Airport Inspection. - 3.13 Staff possessing a "Driving License A", may escort vehicles of which the driver doesn't have an airport "Driving License A".
+A maximum of 3 vehicles may be escorted.
+The escorting is limited to the areas applicable for a "Driving License A" (service drives & aprons), for all other areas the separate "Driving License M" is required.